envris/nationalparks-docs/commercial_partner/logging_in.rst

 Logging in
 ==========

-Normaly, a user is a member of only one organisation, but it is possible for them to be in more than one.
+Normaly a user is a member of only one organisation, but it is possible for them to be in more than one.
 A user can have different roles in  organisations, such as Admin, Guide and Sales Agent.
 There is more information about this in